Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

   * highlight the importance of non-negotiable work rates, and why setting deadlines is a bad idea and can be avoided
   * highlight the importance of bug triaging and give some practical recommendations (inc. the terible bug bankrupcy & bug clutter)
   * restricted multitasking, how to organize short biweekly team meetings, estimating Stories with points & tracking them using user-visible features...

+[Agile at 20: The Failed Rebellion]
+> Scrum was invented to function in hostile environments.
+> It’s a contract between hard-pushing managers and developers needing time to think and explore.

+> When “Agile” ideas are applied poorly, they often lead to more interference with developers,
+> less time to do the work, higher pressure, and demands to “go faster”.

 ### Open-plan offices
 Cons from [Why "Agile" and especially Scrum are terrible]: